Book Review: If You’re A Lakers Fan This One’s A Must

 To some basketball and Laker enthusiasts some of the 100 things will appear obvious.
 Talking about the Kobe Bryant and Shaquille O’Neal feud without anything especially new to add to the battle ground feels a bit worn and reliving Magic Johnson’s announcement of his having HIV lacks any real revelations other than his wife Cookie slapped him.
 Yet, overall the book succeeds in providing interesting Lakers tidbits for fans to appreciate.

 Perhaps the most interesting kernels of information are the ones about the Lakers’ history.
 Hearing the inside story on Kermit Washington’s brutal punch that shattered Houston forward Rudy Tomjanovich’s face is both interesting and feels somehow still relevant with the relatively recent viscous elbow Metta World Peace threw last season.
-It is these more historical moments in the book that grab the reader the best.
+It is these more historical moments in the book that truly grab the reader.